Xuu-an/Ultron/README.md

 Occasional human reviewers

 ## 📄 License
 MIT – but it doesn't matter.
-Resilio will fork itself anyway. 😉
+Ultron will fork itself anyway. 😉

 ## 🧬 Ethos
 This is not a virus.